IamAbhinavSINGH/Uptime-Monitoring/readme.md

 This project is an Uptime Monitoring service with Discord Notifications.
 It is a service that monitors the availability of websites and sends notifications through Discord webhooks when a site becomes unreachable or recovers.
 Built with **FastAPI** and **MongoDB**, it provides an API to manage monitored sites and includes a background task to handle periodic status checks.

-I am sorry for submitting the assignment this late as my university exams were going on so I did not had much time to work on this project and thus I could only spent around 5-6 hrs on this project.

 ## Setup Gide
 You can either use the docker file to setup this repo or do it manually.
 I am adding the manual steps below
 - Clone the repo